-Start your plant in a pot about 1-2 gallons (4-8 liters).
+Start your plant in a pot about 50% wider than the pot it's currently in.
 Repot gently to avoid damaging the roots.

-To avoid burning or wilting, start it in filtered sun and gradually move it into brighter light over a period of a few weeks.
+To avoid burning or wilting, start it in filtered sun and gradually move it into brighter light over a period of several weeks.

 Parrot's Beak has average fertilizing needs.
 Feed about every 2 months with a general-purpose fertilizer that contains micronutrients (I use this).

-Try to keep the soil evenly moist of the time (not constantly soggy though).
+Try to keep the soil evenly moist of the time.
 Don't let it dry out.
 If you're unsure if the soil has the proper moisture in the root zone, use a moisture meter.

-Mature plants are supposed to withstand a light frost, but i recommend protecting it from frost.
+Mature plants are reported to withstand a light frost, but i recommend protecting it from frost.